ZeRcooI/DeliveryDriver/README.md

 * You can't take a new order until you hand over the old one.
 * Application of acceleration and deceleration mechanics.

-The preview is located on the DeliveryDriver\Assets\Preview path.

 ![image](https://github.com/ZeRcooI/DeliveryDriver/assets/94679102/9e66f473-1288-495e-8306-3db21f59441b)